 PMI Urges Restoration of the National Water Infrastructure

-The American Society of Civil Engineers’ (ASCE) gave the U.S. drinking water and wastewater systems D grades on its most recent Report Card for America’s Infrastructure.
+The American Society of Civil Engineers’ (ASCE) gave the U.S. drinking water system a D grade and the U.S. wastewater system a D+ grade on its most recent Report Card for America’s Infrastructure.
 Among the nation’s most significant challenges are 850 water main breaks a day1 and more than 1.7 trillion gallons of treated water lost to leaks annually, with 16 percent of treated water never reaching the tap.2 The deterioration of the nation’s aging underground water infrastructure also has an adverse effect on public health and safety, as seen most dramatically in Flint, Mich., as well as in other cities and town across the nation.

 PMI and Its Members Are Doing Their Part

 PMI is committed to its vision of “Safe, responsible plumbing.
 Always.”
 As a key component in the overall water system, PMI members’ products maximize the efficient use of water.
 The next step to realizing PMI’s vision is to contribute our members’ expertise and thought leadership toward creating a safe, efficient and expanded underground water infrastructure that will meet the needs of all Americans, even those living in regions affected by water shortages.